Arc-Computer/RCL/README.md

 The protocol operates in two phases.
 First, diagnostic probing allows the teacher to assess student understanding through minimal interaction (≤50 tokens), revealing capability levels without requiring complete solutions.
 Second, adaptive teaching provides conditional guidance tailored to the diagnosed capability—strong students receive minimal intervention to avoid degradation while weak students receive comprehensive scaffolding and support.
 The reward system assigns zero reward for performance degradation and positive rewards for improvements with efficiency bonuses, encouraging helpful teaching while preventing harmful interventions.

-This adaptive teaching system serves as the foundation for our broader Compound Intelligence framework, which combines persistent memory with online learning loops for continuously improving agent systems.

 ---